 The special option courses present an excellent opportunity for you to develop your research interests.
 You are not constrained to follow option courses within your designated period, and indeed, option courses often traverse the boundaries of the broad periods.

-All students write a dissertation of 10,000-11,000 words on a subject of their choice, but related to the work they have been doing over the year.
+All students write a dissertation on a subject of their choice, but related to the work they have been doing over the year.
 You will be assigned to a member of the faculty who will act as your supervisor.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of English and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of English.

-In addition to the dissertation, you will submit three essays of 5,000-6,000 words – one at the end of the first term, and two at the end of the second term – relating to the ‘B’ and ‘C’ courses that you have taken.
+In addition to the dissertation, you will submit three essays – one at the end of the first term, and two at the end of the second term – relating to the ‘B’ and ‘C’ courses that you have taken.

 Students normally take all four components to fulfil the requirements of the degree.
 All course work will be completed by the end of the second term (Hilary term), leaving the summer term (Trinity term) for the writing of the dissertation, which is submitted in early June.